w3c-ccg/traceability-interop/reporting/README.md

 $ ./reporter.py
 ```

-It will automatically fetch the latest interop test results, process them, and launch a server hosing the dashboard at [http://localhost:8050/](http://localhost:8050/)
+It will automatically fetch the latest interop test results, process them, and launch a server hosting the dashboard at [http://localhost:8050/](http://localhost:8050/)

 Test results are sourced from the JSON test results published here: